avehtari/BDA_course_Aalto/assignments/assignment5_rubric.md

 ### Q5 - 1 point

-Is the brief description of Metropolis algorithm included (and it's not complete nonsense)?
+2 a) Is the brief description of Metropolis algorithm included (and it's not complete nonsense)?
 Provide also a brief comment on how clear you think that description is (and potentially mention errors if you see them).

 - No
 - Yes

 ### Q6 - 1 point

-2 a) Is the proposal/jumping distribution reported ?
+2 b) Is the proposal/jumping distribution reported ?

 - No
 - Yes

 ### Q7 - 1 point

-2 b) Are the starting points or the mechanism how they are generated reported?
+2 c) Are the starting points or the mechanism how they are generated reported?

 - No
 - Yes